-Every person at Wageningen University & Research who is involved in any way whatsoever in scientific education and research is individually responsible for monitoring and safeguarding scientific integrity.
+Every person at Wageningen University & Research who is involved in scientific education and research is individually responsible for monitoring and safeguarding scientific integrity.

-If you have any questions or wish to report a possible breach of scientific integrity you should get in touch with prof.dr.ir.
-Ellen Kampman or prof.dr.ir.
-Huub Savelkoul, who are both confidential counsellors.
-If feasible, the confidential counsellor will attempt to mediate or find another way of solving the matter in an amicable fashion.
-S/he can also advise you on submitting an official complaint.
+You can contact the confidential counsellors Scientific Integrity with questions and complaints about scientific integrity.
+This position is held by prof.dr.ir.
+Ellen Kampman and prof.dr.ir.
+Huub Savelkoul.
+If feasible, the confidential counsellors will attempt to mediate or find another way of solving the matter in an amicable fashion.
+They can also advise you to submit an official complaint.

 Scientific integrity committee

-Official complaints, regardless of whether or not you have consulted a confidential counsellor, should be submitted in writing or by e-mail.
+Official complaints, whether or not after consulting a confidential counsellor, should be submitted in writing or by e-mail.

 Or e-mail: firstname.lastname@example.org

-- Prof. Barend van der Meulen: chair Scientific Integrity Committee Wageningen University & Research, professor Professor Institutional Aspects of (Higher) Education at the University of Twente
+- Prof.dr.
+Barend van der Meulen: chair Scientific Integrity Committee Wageningen University & Research, professor Institutional Aspects of (Higher) Education at the University of Twente

-- Prof. Johan Bouma: emeritus professor of Soil Science at Wageningen University & Research
+- Prof.dr.ir.
+Johan Bouma: emeritus professor of Soil Science at Wageningen University & Research

-- prof. Cor van der Weele: Endowed professor Humanistic Philosophy at Wageningen University & Research
+- prof.dr.
+Cor van der Weele: emeritus professor Humanistic Philosophy at Wageningen University & Research

-- Prof. Tiny van Boekel: Emeritus professor of Product Design and Quality Management at Wageningen University & Research
+- Prof.dr.ir.
+Tiny van Boekel: emeritus professor of Product Design and Quality Management at Wageningen University & Research